-- (b) The pipeline management plan shall include the following: - (1) A listing of information on each pipeline including, but not limited to: pipeline type, grade, actual or estimated installation date of pipeline, design and operating pressures, installed leak detection systems, and any available leak, repair, inspection and testing history. - (2) A description of the testing method and schedule for all pipelines. - (3) A description of preventative maintenance performed for associated appurtenances, instrumentation, and equipment (e.g. valves, actuators, gauges, sensors, etc.) to ensure safe pipeline operations. - (4) A list and maps of all pipelines that indicate which lines pass through sensitive areas, environmentally sensitive areas, urban areas, and designated waterways.
+- (b) The Ppipeline Mmanagement Pplan shall include the following: - (1) A listing of information on each pipeline including, but not limited to: pipeline type, grade, actual or estimated installation date of pipeline, design and operating pressures, installed leak detection systems, and any available leak, repair, inspection and testing history. - (2) A description of the testing method and schedule for all pipelines.
+If the operator has pipelines subject to the mechanical integrity testing requirements of Section 1774.1(f), then this shall include identification of the testing frequency and methodology, including documentation of all requisite approvals from the Division. - (3) A description of preventative maintenance performed for associated appurtenance, instrumentation, and equipment (e.g. valves, actuators, gauges, sensors, etc.) to ensure safe pipeline operations.

-The operator shall clearly indicate where information has been provided about pipelines that are not subject to regulation by the Division. - (5) A description of the product transferred in each pipeline. - (c) The Supervisor may establish additional requirements or modifications to a pipeline management plan, based on individual circumstances, to ensure life, health, property, and natural resources are protected adequately. - (d) A plan pursuant to California Code of Regulations Title 8, Section 6533 may fulfill the requirements of this section if the plan is determined to be adequate by the appropriate Division district deputy.
+- (4) A list and maps of all pipelines that indicate which lines pass through sensitive areas, environmentally sensitive areas, urban areas, and designated waterways. - (5) A description of the product transferred in each pipeline. - (c) The Supervisor may establish additional requirements or modifications to a pipeline management plan, based on individual circumstances, to ensure life, health, property, and natural resources are protected adequately. - (d) A plan pursuant to California Code of Regulations Title 8, Section 6533 may fulfill the requirements of this section if the plan is determined to be adequate by the appropriate Division district deputy.